KPOA: Working With Our Community

 Governance and Civic Involvement in the Unincorporated Community of Kensington, CA:

-Each district is an independent, self-governed agency responsible directly to its constituents and is administered by a local board of five directors elected by Kensington voters.
-Services provided by the two independent districts are primarily funded by property taxes allocated by the County and supplemented by special taxes approved by voters.
-The Stege Sanitary District is also a special district, although its services cover larger geography than the Kensington area.
+The district is an independent, self-governed agency responsible directly to its constituents and is administered by a local board of nine directors (and will reduce to five directors by 2028) elected by Kensington voters.
+Services provided by the district are primarily funded by property taxes allocated by the County and supplemented by special taxes approved by voters.
+The Stege Sanitary District is also a special district serving Kensington, although its services cover larger geography than the Kensington area.

 (For more information, see “Kensington Past and Present” published in 2000 by the Kensington Improvement Club.)